shevelevs/misc/README.md

     trace.info(info_key="info_val")
     trace.debug(debug_key="debug_val")
     time.sleep(0.002) # sleep for 2 milliseconds, which is slower than warn_duration

-# the "slowness" in the scope above will trigger a warning and thus a flush condition, if flush level is set to WARNING
+# sleep will trigger a warning and thus a flush condition, if flush level is set to WARNING
 ```

 There are two alternative approaches to the way scopes could be handled in case of a flush condition that make sense.